-The efficacy and safety of lenalidomide were evaluated in two Phase 3 multi-centre, randomised, double-blind, placebo-controlled, parallel-group controlled studies (MM-009 and MM-010) of lenalidomide plus dexamethasone therapy versus dexamethasone alone in previously treated patients with multiple myeloma.
-Out of 353 patients in the MM-009 and MM-010 studies who received lenalidomide/dexamethasone, 45.6% were aged 65 or over.
+An open-label, randomised, multicenter, Phase III study (ECOG E4AO3) was conducted in 445 patients with newly diagnosed multiple myeloma; 222 patients were randomised to the lenalidomide/low dose dexamethasone arm, and 223 were randomised to the langlidomida/etandard doea day ne arm.
+Patients randomised to the lenalidomide/standard dose dexam group controlled studies (MM-009 and MM-010) of lenalidomide plus dexamethasone therapy versus dexamethasone alone in previously reated patients with multiple myeloma.
+Out of 353 patients in the MM-009 and MM-010 studies who received lenalidomide/dex 45.6% were aged 65 or over.
 Of the 704 patients evaluated in the MM-009 and MM-010 studies, 44.6% were aged 65 or over.
 In both studies, patients in the lenalidomide/dexamethasone (len/dex) group took 25 mg of lenalidomide orally once daily on days 1 to 21 and a matching placebo capsule once daily on days 22 to 28 of each 28-day cycle.
-Patients in the placebo/dexamethasone (placebo/dex) group took 1 placebo capsule on days 1 to 28 of each 28-day cycle.
-Patients in both treatment groups took 40 mg of dexamethasone orally once daily on days 1 to 4, 9 to 12, and 17 to 20 of each 28-day cycle for the first 4 cycles of therapy.
-The dose of dexamethasone was reduced to 40 mg orally once daily on days 1 to 4 of each 28-day cycle after the first 4 cycles of therapy.
-In both studies, treatment was to continue until disease progression.
-In both studies, dose adjustments were allowed based on clinical and laboratory finding.
+Patients in the placebo/dexamethasone (placebo/dex) group took